symbiote-h2020/SLAManager/docs/installation-guide.md

 Additional implementations may require the modification of the context files.
 In that case, it is recommended to modify `sla-personalization/src/main/resources/personalization-context.xml`.

-Check the section [Additional configuration](#advancedconfig) for specific configuration.

 ## <a name="compiling"> Compiling </a> ##